 Flush the DNS cache on the computer:

-To enable the Network Discovery traffic on Windows 10 Defender Firewall, you must run the following command in the elevated command prompt:
+To enable the Network Discovery traffic in Windows Defender Firewall, you must run the following command in the elevated command prompt:

 netsh advfirewall firewall set rule group="Network Discovery" new enable=Yes

 Get-NetFirewallRule -DisplayGroup "Network Discovery" -Enabled True -Action Allow -Direction Inbound

 Also, you can manually enable the Network Discovery protocol for at least the Private network in the Windows Defender Firewall settings (Control Panel\All Control Panel Items\Windows Defender Firewall\Allowed apps).